CrugBarat/film_releases_React/README.md

 # Brief

-You task is to plan and build an application that displays a list of upcoming film titles, each one linking to their IMDb page.
+Your task is to plan and build an application that displays a list of upcoming film titles, each one linking to their IMDb page.

 Implement the application in React.